Breath odor is the scent of the air you breathe out of your mouth. Unpleasant breath odor is commonly called bad breath.

 - Object stuck in the nose (usually happens in kids); often a white, yellow, or bloody discharge from one nostril

 - Gastroesophageal reflux disease (GERD)

 - Poor dental hygiene

 - Vitamin supplements (especially in large doses)

-- Use of certain medications, including insulin shots, triamterene, and paraldehyde
+- Some medicines, including insulin shots, triamterene, and paraldehyde

 - Acute necrotizing ulcerative gingivitis